Type safety: C#

-C# is type-safe (but not statically type-safe).
+C# is type-safe.
 It has support for untyped pointers, but this must be accessed using the "unsafe" keyword which can be prohibited at the compiler level.
 It has inherent support for run-time cast validation.
 Casts can be validated by using the "as" keyword that will return a null reference if the cast is invalid, or by using a C-style cast that will throw an exception if the cast is invalid.
 See C Sharp conversion operators.

 Undue reliance on the object type (from which all other types are derived) runs the risk of defeating the purpose of the C# type system.
 It is usually better practice to abandon object references in favour of generics, similar to templates in C++ and generics in Java.

 Java

 The Java language is designed to enforce type safety.